Steph-Chong/scores/docs/paper.md

 ## Key Benefits

-In order to meet the needs of researchers, `scores` has a number of key benefits; outlined in the table below.
+In order to meet the needs of researchers, `scores` has a number of key benefits - outlined in the table below.

 Table: Key Benefits of `scores`